-Pop-Kultur is an international festival hosted by Musicboard Berlin GmbH, taking place for the sixth time in 2020 between the 26th and the 28th of August.
-After previous editions in Berghain, throughout Neukölln and most recently at the Kulturbrauerei in Prenzlauer Berg, this year the festival will be held in the digital realm for the first time.
-Pop-Kultur rests on four pillars: Live (Sessions and Digital Works) & Commissioned Works, Nachwuchs, Netzwerk and Lokal.
+Pop-Kultur is an international festival hosted by Musicboard Berlin GmbH.
+It will be taking place for the seventh time in 2021 between the 25th and the 28th of August in a hybrid format.
+After previous editions in Berghain, throughout Neukölln and an excursion into the digital realm in 2020 due to the pandemic, the 2021 programme will mainly be held at the Kulturbrauerei in Prenzlauer Berg.
+Pop-Kultur rests on four pillars: Live (Concerts, Talks & Films and Commissioned Works), Nachwuchs, Netzwerk and Lokal.

 Live & Commissioned Works